Supporting Inuit children

 Social

-- respite care programs based on cultural beliefs and practices
+- child-specific specialized programs based on cultural beliefs and practices

 Educational